Cache Deception Armor

 Web Cache Deception attacks

-Web Cache Deceptions attacks occur when an attacker tricks a user into clicking a link in the format of
+Web Cache Deceptions attacks occur when an attacker tricks a user into opening a link in the format of

 http://www.example.com/newsfeed is the location of a dynamic script that returns different content for different users.